 Requests for up to $30,000 will be considered.
 Proposals will be evaluated by a committee composed of Smithsonian researchers appointed by GGI.

 The GGBN-GGI Awards Program sponsored by the Global Genome Initiative provides funding in support of projects that promote the discoverability of new genetic collections through the Global Genome Biodiversity Network’s Data Portal.
 Any institution with non-human genetic resources, to include both current and prospective members, who are pursuing or have achieved GGBN core membership are eligible to apply.
-Institutions with successful proposals who have not yet joined GGBN must−as a minimum−become an associate GGBN Member by signing the GGBN MOU prior to the awarding of funds and become a core GGBN Member upon project completion.
-The Proposal Review Committee will consider requests for up to $30,000 with clearly articulated budget justifications.
-All data must be made available online on the GGBN portal before 1 September 2020.
+Institutions with successful proposals who have not yet joined GGBN must−as a minimum−become an associate GGBN Member by signing the GGBN MOU prior to the awarding of funds and become a core or consortia GGBN Member upon project completion.
+This year priority consideration will be given to proposals that represent institutions and collections 1) from the global south, 2) from countries with a low or middle-income (based on the latest WESP Economy by per capita GNI), and 3) that strategically address high-level taxonomic gaps in the GGBN Data Portal.
+The Proposal Review Committee will consider requests for up to $20,000 with clearly articulated budget justifications.
+All data must be made available online on the GGBN portal before 1 September 2023.
 For more information about this awards program, visit the GGBN website.

 The Global Genome Initiative Buck Fellowships are two-year fellowships that contribute specifically to the goals of the Global Genome Initiative (GGI) at the National Museum of Natural History and include a 60% time commitment to biodiversity genomic research and 40% commitment to other GGI related activities.
 The fellowships are aimed at increasing the capacity for biodiversity genomics at the National Museum of Natural History.